cos-archives/hgrid/README.md

 <script src="dist/hgrid.min.js"></script>
 ```

+You can also load HGrid as an AMD module with a module loader such as [RequireJS](http://requirejs.org/).
+See [this wiki page](https://github.com/CenterForOpenScience/hgrid/wiki/Loading-HGrid-with-RequireJS).

 ## Quickstart

 The input data is an array of objects with `name`, `kind` (either `"folder"` or `"item"`), and `children` properties. `children` is an array of objects of the same form.